St Stephen's House: Buildings

 The college is located in east Oxford, between the Iffley and Cowley roads (to west and east) and James Street and Marston Street (to north and south), with entrances onto all these roads.
 Although there are some modern buildings, notably the Moberly Close residential accommodation building, most of the college buildings are older and have listed status.

 Grade I listing applies to the Church of St John the Evangelist, which is the principal college chapel, and an arts centre, as well as housing some teaching and research facilities in its sacristies and song school.
 Constructed in 1894–1896 to a design by George Frederick Bodley (1827–1907), it has held grade I listing since 1968.
 The castellated west tower was added in 1902.
 The east, west, and north-east windows contain stained glass designed by C. E. Kempe (1837–1907) and made in about 1900.

 The Church also contains painted Stations of the Cross by the late Pre-Raphaelite artist, Edward Arthur Fellowes Prynne, created for the Cowley Fathers between 1918 and 1921.

 Grade II listing was applied to the bulk of the college's other central buildings in 1992.
 This listing includes the college's main cloister built in 1899 to a design by Bodley, the three lesser cloisters, the Benson Building (residential and teaching accommodation built late nineteenth century, probably designed by Clapton Crabb Rolfe), the King Building (residential, teaching, and administrative accommodation, including the college refectory, the library, and the common room, also designed by Bodley), and the two smaller chapels – the Founders Chapel, and the Ninian Comper designed House Chapel.

 St John's Church (and sometimes also the college cloisters) has been since 2012 the performance and display venue for SJE Arts Oxford, a society promoting performing arts and music, and which organises an annual summer choral festival at the college site.

 The Song School, once the music department of SSJE, and later the residence of the college's vice principal, has since 2008 housed the Centre for Muslim-Christian Studies, Oxford, an independent body whose senior teaching and research staff are mostly current or former members of the Faculty of Theology and Religion, University of Oxford.

+Controversy

+No-Fault Evictions

+In February 2026, St Stephen's House issued Section 21 no-fault eviction notices to all private tenants in its Moberly Close annex.
+This occurred shortly before the Renters' Rights Act 2025 came into effect on 1 May 2026, which abolished no-fault evictions under Section 21 of the Housing Act 1988.
+The action affected several University of Oxford students with private tenancy agreements.
+Critics described the move as hypocritical, given that St Stephen's House — a Christian theological college — was celebrating its 150th anniversary in 2026 while placing tenants at risk of homelessness.